Saudis paid for US veteran trips against 9/11 lawsuit law

 - Ex-Swedish surgeon Johnny Delashaw has medical license suspended by Washington state

-The U.S. government’s 9/11 Commission’s final report said it found no evidence that the Saudi government or officials funded al-Qaida.
-However, it said the terror group found “fertile fundraising ground in Saudi Arabia, where extreme religious views are common and charitable giving was … subject to very limited oversight.”

-Saudi Arabia’s rulers, who fought a bloody al-Qaida insurgency in the years after 9/11 and who now face another from the Islamic State group, long have denied funding extremists.
-After JASTA became law, the Saudi Foreign Ministry said it hoped “wisdom will prevail and that Congress will take the necessary steps to correct this legislation in order to avoid the serious unintended consequences that may ensue.”

-U.S. President Donald Trump is set to visit Saudi Arabia later this month.
+U.S. President Donald Trump is set to visit to the kingdom later this month.

-The veterans who spoke to lawmakers had their flights and accommodation paid for with Saudi money distributed by the subcontractors, according to the filings.
+Veterans who spoke to lawmakers had their flights and accommodation paid for with Saudi money distributed by the subcontractors, according to the filings.
 Some stayed at the Trump International Hotel in Washington.
-Saudi Arabia’s involvement was first reported by The Daily Caller, a conservative website, and later explored by the Saudi-skeptic website 28pages.org.
+The Saudi involvement was first reported by The Daily Caller, a conservative website, and later explored by the Saudi-skeptic website 28pages.org.

-Included among the lobbyists who registered were public relations experts, those who had done work with veterans and a state lawmaker, Nevada assemblywoman Shannon Bilbray-Axelrod.
-Those who disclosed their salaries listed payments ranging from $12,000 up to $100,000, which Jason E. Jones of Oregon, Wisconsin, received.

-Jones told the AP on a conference call he organized with other veterans that all involved clearly were told that Saudi money funded the effort.
-He also acknowledged organizers suggested that veterans wear their medals when meeting with Congress.
+One lobbyist involved, Jason E. Jones of Oregon, Wisconsin, told the AP on a conference call he organized with other veterans that all involved clearly were told that Saudi money funded the effort.

-“It was entirely up to them,” he said.
-“It’s no secret: People pay attention on the Hill — staffers, members — when you show that you’re a combat veteran up there speaking your mind.”

-But David Casler and brothers Dan and Tim Cord, two other veterans on the tour, said their first inkling Saudi money funded the trip was when Jones told the assembled group in Washington that they should speak for themselves and “not the king of Saudi Arabia.”
+But David Casler and brothers Dan and Tim Cord, two other veterans, said their first inkling that Saudi money funded the trip was when Jones told the assembled group in Washington that they should speak for themselves and “not the king of Saudi Arabia.”
 They later spoke out on social media over their concerns.

-“It was very evident that they weren’t forthcoming; they weren’t telling us the whole truth,” said Casler, a former U.S. Marine sergeant who took part in one of the events.
+“It was very evident that they weren’t forthcoming; they weren’t telling us the whole truth,” said Casler, a former U.S. Marine sergeant.
 “They flat-out lied to us on the first day with the statement: ‘This is not paid for by the Saudi Arabian government.'”

-That’s not the view of Chuck Tucker, a retired U.S. Air Force major general who took part in the lobbying and Jones’ conference call with the AP.
-He said it was clear that Saudi money funded it.

-“You stay with your wingman.
-We have allies.
-They’re not perfect, we’re not perfect,” Tucker said.
-“It’s not like it was blood money.
-We’re taking money from somebody who is our friend and ally helping us around the world.”

 A parallel veteran effort involved with Qorvis MSLGroup was run by Scott Wheeler, a resident of Lake Elsinore, California, who runs a political action committee called The National Republican Trust.
 Wheeler’s firm, called the Capitol Media Group, reported receiving $365,000 from the Saudi Embassy in three payments corresponding to visits by veterans to Washington.